 He has extensive teaching experience and was appointed Clinical Tutor in ORL by the Royal College of Surgeons of England from 2006-2010.

-He is an Honorary Clinical Professor at Queen Mary’s School of Medicine and Dentistry where his research is in Oncology and inflammation.
+He is an Honorary Clinical Professor at the William Harvey Institute and Queen Mary’s School of Medicine and Dentistry where his research is in Oncology and inflammation.

 He is a co-director of the Head and Neck Academic Centre, UCL where he holds an honorary clinical chair.
 He is involved in research into image guided surgery, for which he was awarded a PhD by Leicester University.